Subway President of Marketing Regrets Saying There’s No Such Thing As Bad Publicity

-Speaking to a reporter outside of Subway’s corporate offices in Milford, Connecticut, Porter explained further, “At that time, I truly believed in the truth of those words.
+Speaking to a reporter outside of Subway’s corporate offices in Milford, Connecticut, Porter explained further, “At the time, I truly believed those words.
 In retrospect, however, I should have qualified that statement.”

 The statements Wednesday were an apparent reference to longtime Subway spokesman Jared Fogle, who shot to fame after appearing in commercials for having shed excess pounds by eating nothing but Subway sandwiches.
 Mr. Fogle this week pled guilty to one count of distribution and receipt of child porn and one count of travel to engage in illicit sexual conduct with a minor.

-In a surprise move by the company that stunned many in the industry, Subway severed all affiliation with Fogle.
+In a surprise move by the company, which stunned many in the industry, Subway severed all affiliation with Fogle.